OSU-ESDC/pico-gb-capstone/cad/README.md

 ### There are two folders for the CAD files - one for STEP files, and one for STL files.
-The STLs are for just printing and the STEP files are for editing.
+- Use the STL files to print the controller shell.
+- Use the STEP files to open the controller shell design and make edits to it.